Competitive prices for top quality

 | Vernalization | Yes, necessary for optimal flowering |

-Its soft hue makes Rosylva ideal for creating a romantic atmosphere.
-Combined with blue or white varieties from the same series, it creates stunning color gradients.
-It also looks great as a front planting along paths, among spring bulbs, or in woodland gardens.
+Thanks to its soft hue, Rosylva ideal for creating a romantic atmosphere.
+In combination with blue or white varieties from the same series, stunning color gradients emerge.
+It also comes into its own as ground cover along paths, among spring bulbs, or in woodland gardens.

 Perfect for: